orvi-tmp/learning-c-with-pebble/chapter02.md

 >
 We will point out such elements as we describe the C programming language.

-### Compiling and Running Programs for a Pebble Watch ###
+### Compiling and Running Programs for a Pebble Smartwatch ###

-As we saw in Chapter 1, Pebble watches are built with a version of an ARM processor.
-Any program written for a Pebble watch must be comprised of machine instructions for an ARM.
+As we saw in Chapter 1, Pebble smartwatches are built with a version of an ARM processor.
+Any program written for a Pebble smartwatch must be comprised of machine instructions for an ARM.
 There are number of steps from an application idea to an installed Pebble app, as pictured in Figure 2.1.

 <figure>
    <hr/>